atomicdata-dev/atomic-server/browser/data-browser/README.md

 - make sure the data-browser server is running (`pnpm start`) at `http://localhost:5173`
 - make sure an [`atomic-server`](https://crates.io/crates/atomic-server/) instance is running at `http://localhost:9883`
 - make sure the `http://localhost/setup` invite has at least one available usage.
-You can set a higher amount [here](http://localhost/app/edit?subject=http%3A%2F%2Flocalhost%2Fsetup), or run `atomic-server --initialize` to reset it to 1.
+You can set a higher amount [here](http://localhost/app/edit?subject=http%3A%2F%2Flocalhost%2Fsetup), or run `atomic-server --inititalize` to reset it to 1.
 - Install the Playwright dependencies: `pnpm playwright-install`
 - `pnpm test` launches the E2E tests (make sure the dev server is running at `http://localhost:5173`)
 - `pnpm test-debug` launches the E2E tests in debug mode (a window opens with debug tools)